 Richard Gallier or Tanya May – firstname.lastname@example.org

-The club originally opened in 1975 as a nine hole venue with a further nine added later when the land became available.
+The club originally opened in 1970 as a nine hole venue with a further nine added later when the land became available.
 The course sits on a hillside and provides lovely views of the racecourse and across the Dove Valley to the edge of The Peak District in the far distance.
 What you’ll learn as you go along is that this is one for the creative and adventurous minded, those looking for a flat out and back bit of parkland are going to have their eyes opened.
-But if you’re anything like the MG fourball that took on Uttoxeter on a balmy late May Friday evening, you’re going to absolutely love it.
+But if you’re anything like the MG fourball that took on Uttoxeter on a balmy late May Friday evening in May, you’re going to absolutely love it.

 The opening holes take you through a contoured and tight pathway down to the bottom corner of the course where the racecourse is situated, no need to reach for driver just yet although you may find a dash at the 251 yard second difficult to resist.